ZmnSCPxj-jr/sidepool/doc/10-peerswap-in-sidepool.md

 ------------------

-If the receiver of the `peerswap_init` decides to accept the peerswap, it is now a peerswap acceptor.
+If the receiver of the `peerswap_init` decides to accept the peerswap, it is now a peerswap acceptor, and is the ultimate acceptor of the peerswap.

-The acceptor first generates the hop from itself to the offerrer, by selecting any short channel ID (existing or not, plausible or not).
-It then provides its `cltv_expiry_delta` and the node from which it received the `peerswap_init`, and adds it to the routehint it received, then feeds that routehint back to the offerrer.

 The acceptor also generates its in-sidepool HTLC ephemeral and persistent keypairs, as described in [SIDEPOOL-06 HTLC Taproot